bml-research/Labcourses/elegans/elegans.md

 8. Pipet the pellet with M9 to a sterile 1,5 ml Eppendorf tube
 9. Incubate 2 minutes on ice (worms sink faster at colder temperatures as they move less)
 10. Gently take out remaining clear supernatant
-11. Add 1 volume of Trizol to 1 volume of pellet (approximately 60 ul)
+11. Add 1 volume of Trizol to 1 volume of pellet (approximately 60 μl)
 12. Snap freeze in liquid nitrogen or dry ice and store the sample at -80˚C.
 13. Remove frozen samples from the -80ºC freezer and store them in liquid nitrogen.
 14. Thaw the samples one by one before use